If you want to see them feeding, you’d better come to Eden!

-Last year the townsfolk enjoyed some of the greatest whale antics seen in years, watching as pods of humpback whales corralled and gorged on schools of pilchards.
+Each year the townsfolk and a growing number of whale-crazy visitors, enjoy some of the greatest whale ever seen , watching as pods of humpback whales corral and gorge on schools of krill and pilchards.

 Eden is one of the few places in the world where the whales stop to feed as they head south for the summer.
 Nestled on the shores of the third deepest harbour in the southern hemisphere, and surrounded by national parks, it’s no wonder whales stop here.

 They can be seen feeding in two ways.
 The first is to lunge across the surface of the water to scoop tiny krill into their great mouths.
 The most recent, excitingly, is bubble net feeding for pilchards.
 In this last instance, the whales herd the fish into a tight ball, contain it in a net of bubbles then soar through the centre to fill their bellies with fish.